 - You’ll probably never find a good babysitter that will voluntarily watch all of your kids together and when you do, they’ll cost a fortune.
 The days of cheap babysitters are long gone, sister.
 You’re looking at a $150 bill for a few hours for date night, so you’ll suddenly rely heavily on family and date nights in.

 a day date where the grandparents took the older 2 boys, while we took along the babies.

 the beautiful chaos in between

 At the end of the day, a large family can be such a wonderful thing.
 Honestly, I even think it’s a little funny that having 4 kids is considered a “large” family in today’s standards.
 My parents are each one of 4 children in their families and their grandparents even had upwards of 9 siblings.
 It’s just what they did back then.
 Sure, I think society looks a bit different now a days, with both parents climbing the corporate ladder and the cost of living being so high.
 It leaves a lot of families with no other choice when it comes to time and money and that kind of makes me sad.
 So many kids is certainly not for everyone, not even me.
-I would have never in a million years think that we’d end up here, but it’s a BEAUTIFUL thing.
+I would have never thought in a million years that we’d end up here, but it’s a BEAUTIFUL thing.
 I love that our family feels whole to me and each one of my kids bring me so much joy that I could never find elsewhere.